Land of Oz: Economy and politics

-The society grew steadily more utopian, in that its peace and prosperity were organized, but from the first book, it was a stupendously wealthy country, in contrast to Kansas's crop failures, droughts, and mortgages—just as it also is colorful to contrast with Kansas's gray.
+The society grew steadily more utopian, in that its peace and prosperity were organized.
+However, from the first book, it was a stupendously wealthy country; this is in contrast to Kansas's crop failures, droughts, and mortgages, just as it also is colorful to contrast with Kansas's gray.
 On the other hand, despite the presence of the Emerald City, Oz is an agrarian country, similar to Kansas; the story has been interpreted as a populist parable, and it certainly contains many populist themes.

 In The Wonder City of Oz, Princess Ozma (called "Queen Ozma" in this book) is seen running for election ("ozlection") to her office as a ruler against Jenny Jump, a half-fairy newcomer from New Jersey.
 However, this book was not written by Baum, but by John R. Neill, Baum's second successor.
 Further, the concept of the "ozlection" was not in Neill's manuscript for the book but was added by an editor at Reilly and Lee, the publisher.

 At times the rulers of Oz's territories have grander titles than would normally be customary, but this is done mostly for the satisfaction of the incumbents.
 The ruler of the Winkie Country is the Emperor, the Tin Woodman.
 The ruler of the Quadling Country is Glinda the Good.
 The Munchkin Country is ruled by a king, later identified as Cheeriobed, who is revealed to be married to the Good Witch of the North, who, a spell broken, abdicates leadership of the Gillikin Country to Joe King and Queen Hyacinth of Up Town.

 The Royal Flag of Oz is based on the map of the Land of Oz; the four colors represent the four countries, and the green star represents the Emerald City.